-Timeline: Monthlong chase of homeless appears near end
+Timeline: Monthlong Chase Of Homeless Appears Near End

 Josh Spring, of the Greater Cincinnati Homeless Coalition, says the group of some 15 homeless individuals has been “chased by the city and the county” and they don’t know where to go anymore.

-A county prosecutor has demanded they vacate an encampment on private property, citing an Ohio judge’s order that bans such camps from all of Hamilton County.
+A county prosecutor has demanded they on private property, citing an Ohio judge’s order that bans such camps from all of Hamilton County.

 The ruling mentions “sidewalks, right of ways and public grounds,” but doesn’t specifically exempt private property.